sage-org/sage-experiments/README.md

 ## Dataset and queries

 We used the [Waterloo SPARQL Diversity Tests suite](http://dsg.uwaterloo.ca/watdiv/) (WatDiv) RDF dataset, encoded in [HDT format](http://www.rdfhdt.org/).
 The dataset contains 10^7 triples, and the queries used are conjunctive SPARQL queries with STAR, PATH and SNOWFLAKE shapes.
+They are taken from the [BrTPF experimental study](http://olafhartig.de/brTPF-ODBASE2016/#data).
 These queries vary in complexity, with very high and very low selectivity.
 All queries are available in the [watdiv_queries.zip archive](https://github.com/sage-org/sage-experiments/blob/master/watdiv_queries.zip).

 ## Results